Audio Video

-Mia Coleman, Audio Video Technology and Film Instructor
+Mia Turner, Audio Video Technology and Film Instructor

-Hello, my name is Mia Coleman, and I am the Audio, Video Technology & Film (AVTF) Instructor at the Commodore Conyers College and Career Academy.
+Hello, my name is Mia Turner, and I am the Audio, Video Technology & Film (AVTF) Instructor at the Commodore Conyers College and Career Academy.

 I am a proud graduate of the Savannah College of Art and Design (SCAD), where I earned my Bachelor of Fine Arts in Film and Television Production in 2019.
-After graduation, I spent several years working professionally in the film and television industry, gaining hands-on experience in pre-production, production and post-production across a variety of creative projects.
+Before transitioning into education, I spent several years working professionally in the film and television industry, gaining hands-on experience in pre-production, production, and post-production across a range of creative projects.

-As an AVTF instructor, I strive to inspire the next generation of storytellers, content creators, and visual communicators by providing a space where creativity meets career readiness.
+As an AVTF instructor, I strive to inspire the next generation of filmmakers, content creators, and visual storytellers—empowering them to transform their ideas into impact and creativity into career readiness.

 - The Atlanta Business Chronicle